SergeoLacruz/inventree-zebra-plugin/README.md

 ### Secret 2: Darkness
-Zebra printers allow to set the darkness of the print in values between 0 (white) and 30 (max) The left code was printed with a value 0r 30.
+Zebra printers allow to set the darkness of the print in values between 0 (white) and 30 (max) The left code was printed with a value of 30.
 The black dots tend to blur out a bit resulting in smaller white areas.
 The right code was printed with a value of 25 resulting in larger white pixels.
 The darkness values are just examples.
 Your values will differ based on printer model, media type and printer age.
 The printer head tends to wear out and the darkness value might